Open-Attestation/adr/did-certificate-revocation.md

 CRL distribution for our purposes can be done through a simple web server.
 The entity who wishes to obtain the latest CRL may make a HTTP GET request with an API key to obtain the most recently published CRL.
 The CA may wish to rate-limit the requests as downloading of a CRL require significant bandwidth.

-## Online Certificate Status Protocol
+## Online Certificate Status Protocol Implementation

 This section was written based on RFC6960.